idodov/RedAlert/README.md

 </details>

 *By default, for testing purposes, the entities will contain data related to cities inside the Gaza Strip.*

-## Important Notice
-This installation method **relies** on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
-For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).

 # Installation Instructions
 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.